Duchy of Württemberg: Economy

-Despite its urbanization, the Duchy's economy was very agricultural, its most important product being wine.
+Despite its urbanization, the duchy's economy was very agricultural, its most important product being wine.
 The peasantry harvested such grains as rye, barley, hay, and oats.
 Other products, wool, wood, cloth, linen, and glass and metal wares, followed in importance.
-Frequent trading partners were the Duchy's neighbors, mostly including the south western Imperial cities like Esslingen am Neckar and Reutlingen, and the Swiss Confederation.
-The cities of Basel and Solothurn would also regularly extended loans to the Dukes of Württemberg.
-Though it had no central business hub like Ulm or Strasbourg, the Duchy was a breadbasket for its neighbors.
+Frequent trading partners were the duchy's neighbors, mostly including the south western Imperial cities like Esslingen am Neckar and Reutlingen, and the Swiss Confederation.
+The cities of Basel and Solothurn would also regularly extended loans to the dukes of Württemberg.
+Though it had no central business hub like Ulm or Strasbourg, the duchy was a breadbasket for its neighbors.

 Culture

 Music

 The Württemberg Hofkapelle, a term both describing the court chapel as well as the group that played within it, was founded by Duke Eberhard II during his short reign of the Duchy of Württemberg.

-The rules of the Baroque dukes, Eberhard Louis, Charles Alexander, and Charles Eugene, were an unstable period in the musical scene in the Duchy based at the palaces of Ludwigsburg and Stuttgart (much like the Dukes that patronized those arts) that illuminates three central themes in the history of music in the West: the emergence of the orchestra, importance of chamber music and the growing number of Italian composers and musicians employed at the courts of German princes in the 18th century.
-Although the Duchy was recognized by Peter H. Wilson as "one of the weaker middle ranking territories within the Empire," the Dukes went to great - and expensive - lengths by the Ducal Court to be ahead of the cultural curve.
+The rules of the Baroque dukes, Eberhard Louis, Charles Alexander, and Charles Eugene, were an unstable period in the musical scene in the duchy based at the palaces of Ludwigsburg and Stuttgart (much like the Dukes that patronized those arts) that illuminates three central themes in the history of music in the West: the emergence of the orchestra, importance of chamber music and the growing number of Italian composers and musicians employed at the courts of German princes in the 18th century.
+Although the duchy was recognized by Peter H. Wilson as "one of the weaker middle ranking territories within the Empire," the Dukes went to great - and expensive - lengths by the ducal court to be ahead of the cultural curve.
 The result, in the final years of the 17th century, was an increasing awareness and then desire for French style and fashion, resulting in the employment of French musicians, adoption of new Baroque woodwinds, putting on of large-scale French-style ballets de cour called Singballete and the institution of a Lullian string band that paved the way for appearance of the orchestra at court.
 Even in the face of periodic French aggression in the 18th century, Duke Eberhard Louis, educated with French style and mannerisms, strove to make his court a haven for French culture.
 At the turn of the 18th century, Württemberg's musical interests, like many other European states, began turning to Italy, which can be seen in the productions of Johann Sigismund Kusser from 1698 to 1702.
-Musical funding would, unfortunately, come to a sudden end with the War of Spanish Succession and it would have an indelible impact on music at the court in later years.
+Musical funding would come to a sudden end with the War of Spanish Succession and it would have an indelible impact on music at the court in later years.